google/zx/docs/process-promise.md

 ## `exitCode`

-Returns a promise which resolves to the exit code of the child process.
+Returns a promise which resolves to the exit code of the process.

 ```js
 if (await $`[[ -d path ]]`.exitCode == 0) {